elvis-darko/Team_Zurich_Capstone_Project/README.md

 The complete dataset  can be found and downloaded from Zindi: [Zindi Churn Challenge](https://zindi.africa/competitions/customer-churn-prediction-challenge-for-azubian)
 <br />

 **Train data :** Contains information about 1 million customers.
 There is a column called CHURN that indicates if a client churned or did not churn.
-This is the target.
+This is the target variable.
 You must estimate the likelihood that these clients churned.
 You will use this file to train your model.

 **Test data :** This similar to the train data, but without the Churn column.
 You will use this file to test your model.